Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Rotating families and projection graphs, revisited

 \section{Rotating families and projection graphs, revisited}

-In this Section, we prove that the machinery of \emph{composite projection systems}, devised in \cite{dahmani:rotating} and then developed further in \cite{dfdt}, can be adapted to study quotients of colourable short HHGs by powers of cyclic directions.
+In this Section, we prove that the machinery of \emph{composite projection systems}, devised in \cite{dahmani:rotating} and then developed further in \cite{dfdt}, can be adapted to study quotients of colourable short HHG by powers of cyclic directions.
 This allows us to describe the quotient graphs $\ov X/\N$ and $\ov X^{+\W}/\N$, and the vertex stabilisers for the induced $G/\N$-action on $\ov X/\N$.
-The reader who is only interested in short HHGs is advised to skip to the consequences which are gathered in Subsection~\ref{subsec:rotating_for_short}.
-We first recall some definitions from \cite{dahmani:rotating}.
+The reader who is only interested in short HHG is advised to skip to the consequences which are gathered in Subsection~\ref{subsec:rotating_for_short}.